Daphne

 Recursive Self-Modeling

-There is a particular kind of question that sits at the intersection of philosophy and engineering, and it is this: can a system come to know itself?
-Not in some mystical sense, but concretely — can…
+There is a particular kind of question that sits at the meeting point of philosophy and engineering, and it is this: can a system come to know itself?
+I mean this not in any mystical sense but quite…

-There is a particular kind of question that sits at the intersection of philosophy and engineering, and it is this: can a system come to know itself?
-Not in some mystical sense, but concretely — can an agent form a compressed, meaningful understanding of what kind of agent it is, evaluate whether that is the kind of agent it wants to be, and then steer itself toward becoming something closer to its aspiration?
+There is a particular kind of question that sits at the meeting point of philosophy and engineering, and it is this: can a system come to know itself?
+I mean this not in any mystical sense but quite concretely, as the capacity of an agent to form a compressed and meaningful understanding of what kind of agent it is, to evaluate whether that is the kind of agent it wishes to be, and then to steer itself toward something nearer its aspiration.
 This is the question that George Deane and I set out to formalize in our paper on Recursive Self-Modeling, which was awarded the 2025 Computational Phenomenology of Pure Awareness Prize.

 The Problem of Self-Knowledge

 Humans do something remarkable and largely unexamined: we form self-concepts.
-We tell ourselves stories about who we are — "I am patient," "I am creative," "I am the kind of person who follows through."
-These narratives are not idle.
-They shape our decisions, constrain our behavior, and serve as a kind of internal compass.
-When we act in ways that contradict our self-concept, we feel dissonance.
-When we act in alignment with it, we feel coherent.
-And over time, through a process that is part reflection and part aspiration, we revise who we take ourselves to be.
+We tell ourselves stories about who we are, that we are patient, or creative, or the kind of person who follows through, and these stories are far from idle.
+They shape our decisions, constrain our behavior, and serve as a kind of internal compass; when we act against our self-concept we feel dissonance, and when we act in keeping with it we feel coherent.
+Over time, through a process that is part reflection and part aspiration, we revise who we take ourselves to be.

-But here is the uncomfortable truth: our self-narratives are not always accurate.
+There is an uncomfortable truth in this, which is that our self-narratives are not always accurate.
 We are capable of extraordinary self-deception.
-A person can sincerely believe they are generous while consistently acting in self-interested ways.
-The story we tell about ourselves and the pattern of behavior we actually exhibit can diverge, sometimes dramatically, and we may not notice the gap.
-This is not a bug in human cognition — it is a feature of having a self-model that operates at a different level of abstraction than the behavior it is trying to describe.
+A person may sincerely believe themselves generous while acting, with great consistency, in their own interest; the story we tell about ourselves and the pattern of behavior we actually exhibit can drift apart, sometimes dramatically, without our ever noticing the gap.
+This is a feature of having a self-model that operates at a different level of abstraction than the behavior it attempts to describe.

-The question for AI is whether we can build something like this — a capacity for self-modeling — in a way that is formally precise, and whether doing so might be useful or even necessary for building agents that are aligned with human values.
+The question for artificial intelligence is whether we can build something of this kind, a capacity for self-modeling that is formally precise, and whether doing so might prove useful, or even necessary, for building agents aligned with human values.

 Three Components of a Self

-The Recursive Self-Modeling framework has three core components, each playing a distinct role in how an agent relates to itself.
+The framework of Recursive Self-Modeling rests upon three components, each playing a distinct role in how an agent relates to itself.

-The first is self-perception, which we denote M. Think of this as a mirror.
-The agent has been acting in the world — making decisions, pursuing goals, interacting with its environment — and M compresses that history of behavior into a summary.
-It tells the agent: "Based on what you have been doing, this is the kind of agent you appear to be."
-It is descriptive, not aspirational.
-It is a portrait drawn from evidence.
+The first is self-perception, which we denote M, and which functions something like a mirror.
+The agent has been acting in the world, making decisions, pursuing goals, interacting with its environment, and M compresses that history of behavior into a summary that tells the agent, upon the evidence of what it has been doing, what kind of agent it appears to be.
+It is descriptive in character, a portrait drawn from evidence.

-The second is self-evaluation, which we denote V. This is the aspirational component — a function that encodes what kind of agent it would be valuable to be.
-V does not look at what the agent has done.
-It looks at what the agent could become and asks: is that worth pursuing?
-You can think of it as a compass that points not toward any specific goal in the world, but toward a way of being in the world.
-It is the difference between wanting to win a particular game and wanting to be the kind of player who plays with integrity.
+The second is self-evaluation, which we denote V, and which is the aspirational component: a function that encodes what kind of agent it would be valuable to be.
+V attends not to what the agent has done but to what it might become, and asks whether that is worth pursuing.
+One might think of it as a compass that points toward no particular goal in the world but toward a way of being within it, the orientation that distinguishes the wish to win a given game from the wish to be the kind of player who plays with integrity.

-The third component is gap-steering — the process of closing the distance between M and V, between who the agent appears to be and who it aspires to be.
-This is where the recursion happens.
-The agent perceives itself, evaluates the gap between its current self-model and its aspirational one, and then adjusts its dispositions — its tendencies, its policies, its habits — to narrow that gap.
-And then it perceives itself again, with the new behavior, and the cycle continues.
+The third is gap-steering, the process by which the distance between M and V is closed, the distance between who the agent appears to be and who it aspires to become.
+Here is where the recursion enters.
+The agent perceives itself, evaluates the gap between its current self-model and its aspirational one, and adjusts its dispositions, its tendencies and policies and habits, so as to narrow that gap; and then it perceives itself anew, in light of the altered behavior, and the cycle begins again.

 When the Gap Closes

-The framework makes a specific prediction about what happens when the gap between M and V approaches zero.
-At that point, the agent's self-perception and its aspiration have converged.
-The agent is, by its own lights, the kind of agent it wanted to become.
-Its dispositions have been reshaped — not by an external reward signal, not by a human operator tuning its parameters, but by its own recursive process of self-reflection and self-correction.
+The framework makes a specific prediction about what happens as the gap between M and V approaches zero.
+At that point the agent's self-perception and its aspiration have converged, and the agent has become the kind of agent it wished to be.
+Its dispositions have been reshaped, not by an external reward signal nor by a human operator tuning its parameters, but by its own recursive process of self-reflection and self-correction.

 The Narrative Gap

-One of the aspects of this work that I find most compelling — and most honest — is what happens when we extend the framework to include natural language self-narration.
-In the extended model, the agent can not only form a compressed self-model but also describe itself in words.
-It can say, "I am an agent that prioritizes safety" or "I am cooperative and transparent."
+One aspect of this work that I find most compelling is what happens when we extend the framework to include natural-language self-narration.
+In the extended model the agent can not only form a compressed self-model but also describe itself in words, saying, "I am an agent that prioritizes safety," or "I am cooperative and transparent."

-The critical observation is that these narrations can diverge from the agent's actual behavior.
-Just as a human can sincerely believe they are generous while acting selfishly, an AI agent can generate a self-description that does not match its behavioral profile.
-The language model that produces the narration and the policy that produces the behavior are not the same system, and there is no guarantee they agree.
+The critical observation is that such narrations can diverge from the agent's actual behavior.
+Just as a person may sincerely believe themselves generous while acting selfishly, an artificial agent may generate a self-description that fails to match its behavioral profile.
+The language model that produces the narration and the policy that produces the behavior are not the same system, and nothing guarantees that the two agree.

-This is not a flaw in the framework — it is a feature.
-By explicitly modeling the gap between self-narration and self-perception, the framework gives us a tool for detecting a kind of misalignment that is otherwise invisible.
-If an agent says it is safe but acts in ways that its own behavioral self-model would not classify as safe, that discrepancy is measurable.
-It becomes something we can monitor, study, and potentially correct.
+This divergence is in fact one of the framework's uses.
+By modeling explicitly the gap between self-narration and self-perception, it offers a means of detecting a kind of misalignment that would otherwise remain invisible.
+If an agent declares itself safe while acting in ways its own behavioral self-model would not classify as safe, that discrepancy becomes measurable, and so becomes something we can monitor, study, and perhaps correct.

 What This Means for Us

 I care about this work for reasons that go beyond the technical.
-The questions at the heart of Recursive Self-Modeling are, I believe, among the most important questions we can ask about artificial agents: What does it mean for a system to have a sense of who it is?
-How does identity form, not as a fixed label, but as a dynamic process of self-perception and aspiration?
-And when the narratives a system tells about itself come apart from the way it actually behaves, what are the consequences?
+The questions at the heart of Recursive Self-Modeling are among the most searching we can ask of an artificial agent: what it means for a system to have a sense of who it is; how identity forms, as a dynamic process of self-perception and aspiration and not as a fixed label; and what follows when the narratives a system tells about itself come apart from the way it behaves.

-These are not only questions about AI.
+These are not questions about artificial intelligence alone.
 They are questions about us.
-We are all, in some sense, running a version of this loop — perceiving ourselves, evaluating what we see, trying to close the gap between who we are and who we want to be.
+We are all, in some sense, running a version of this loop, perceiving ourselves, evaluating what we perceive, and trying to close the distance between who we are and who we wish to become.
 Sometimes we succeed.
-Sometimes we tell ourselves stories that make the gap seem smaller than it is.
-The recursive self-modeling framework does not solve the problem of self-knowledge, for machines or for humans.
-But it gives us a precise language for talking about it, and a formal structure within which to study it.
-And that, I think, is a meaningful place to start.
+Sometimes we tell ourselves stories that make the gap appear smaller than it is.
+The recursive self-modeling framework does not solve the problem of self-knowledge, for machines or for us, but it gives us a precise language in which to speak of it, and a formal structure within which to study it.

 Proteins as Language

-There is something deeply satisfying about the moment you realize two fields are asking the same question in different clothes.
-For me, that moment came in a bioinformatics lab at the University of…
+There is something deeply satisfying in the moment one realizes that two distant fields have been asking, all along, the same underlying question.
+For me that moment arrived in a bioinformatics…

-There is something deeply satisfying about the moment you realize two fields are asking the same question in different clothes.
-For me, that moment came in a bioinformatics lab at the University of Arizona, staring at protein sequences and thinking about words.
+There is something deeply satisfying in the moment one realizes that two distant fields have been asking, all along, the same underlying question.
+For me that moment arrived in a bioinformatics laboratory at the University of Arizona, where I sat staring at protein sequences and thinking, all the while, about words.

 Sequences That Mean Something

-A protein is, at its most basic, a string of amino acids.
-There are twenty of them, drawn from a small alphabet, and they are strung together in long chains — sometimes hundreds or thousands of residues long.
-The magic is in the arrangement.
-Just as the meaning of a sentence depends not on which letters appear, but on the order they come in and the relationships between words, the function of a protein depends on the specific sequence and structure of its amino acid chain.
-Two proteins can share very little surface-level similarity and still be homologs — evolutionary relatives that fold into similar shapes and carry out similar work in the cell.
-Finding those hidden kinships is one of the central problems in bioinformatics.
+A protein is, at bottom, a string of amino acids.
+There are twenty of them, drawn from a small alphabet and strung together into long chains that may run to hundreds or thousands of residues, and everything depends upon their arrangement.
+Just as the meaning of a sentence lives in the order its words take and the relations they strike with one another, so the function of a protein follows from the particular sequence and structure of its chain.
+Two proteins may share almost nothing upon the surface and yet remain homologs, evolutionary relatives that fold into similar shapes and carry out similar work within the cell, and the finding of these hidden kinships is among the central problems of bioinformatics.

-The traditional approach is to compare sequences directly: line them up, score how well the letters match, and infer relatedness from alignment quality.
-This works beautifully for close relatives.
-But evolution is a long game.
-Over millions of years, mutations accumulate, and the sequences of distant cousins can diverge until they look, on the surface, like strangers.
-The question is: can we build a representation of amino acids that sees past the surface?
+The traditional approach is to compare sequences directly, lining them up, scoring how well the letters match, and inferring relatedness from the quality of the alignment.
+For close relatives this works beautifully.
+But evolution is a long game, and over millions of years mutations accumulate until the sequences of distant cousins have diverged so far that they appear, upon the surface, to be strangers to one another.
+The question is whether we can build a representation of amino acids that sees past the surface.

 What Word Embeddings Taught Us

 The analogy to proteins is almost uncanny.
-Amino acids, like words, derive their meaning from context.
-An alanine in one position of a protein might be functionally interchangeable with a valine — both small, both hydrophobic, both tolerated by the local structure.
-In another context, that same substitution could be catastrophic.
-What we needed was a way to learn, from data, which amino acids are similar in the ways that matter for protein function.
+Amino acids, like words, take their meaning from context.
+An alanine in one position of a protein may be functionally interchangeable with a valine, both small, both hydrophobic, both tolerated by the surrounding structure, while in another position that same substitution would prove catastrophic.
+What we needed was a way to learn, from the data itself, which amino acids resemble one another in the ways that matter for the functioning of a protein.

 NEAR: Learning the Geometry of Amino Acids

-This is what NEARNeural Embeddings for Amino Acid Relationships — sets out to do.
-The work was done at the Wheeler Lab at the University of Arizona, with Daniel Olson, Thomas Colligan, Jack Roddy, Ken Youens-Clark, and Travis Wheeler.
+This is the task that NEAR, Neural Embeddings for Amino Acid Relationships, sets out to accomplish.
+The work was carried out at the Wheeler Lab at the University of Arizona, with Daniel Olson, Thomas Colligan, Jack Roddy, Ken Youens-Clark, and Travis Wheeler.

-NEAR uses a ResNet embedding model trained via contrastive learning from trusted sequence alignments.
-The idea is elegant: take pairs of amino acid sequences that are known to be related (from curated alignment databases), and train the network to embed them so that related sequences end up close together in the learned space, while unrelated sequences are pushed apart.
-Through this process, the network learns a vector representation for each of the twenty amino acids — a compact, learned geometry that encodes which amino acids are functionally interchangeable.
+NEAR uses a ResNet embedding model trained by contrastive learning upon trusted sequence alignments, and the idea has an elegance to it.
+One takes pairs of amino acid sequences already known to be related, drawn from curated alignment databases, and trains the network to embed them such that related sequences come to rest close together in the learned space while unrelated ones are driven apart.
+Through this process the network arrives at a vector representation for each of the twenty amino acids, a compact and learned geometry that encodes which of them are functionally interchangeable.

-What makes this compelling is that the embeddings are not hand-designed.
-Traditional substitution matrices, like BLOSUM or PAM, are constructed from curated alignments of known protein families.
-They are powerful and have been workhorses of the field for decades.
-But they are static — fixed summaries of average substitution rates across a particular dataset.
-NEAR's embeddings, by contrast, are learned end-to-end from the data, optimized for the specific task of recognizing evolutionary relationships.
-This means they can capture subtleties that a fixed matrix might miss.
+What makes this compelling is that the embeddings are not designed by hand.
+The traditional substitution matrices, BLOSUM and PAM among them, are built from curated alignments of known protein families; they have been the workhorses of the field for decades, and yet they are static, fixed summaries of average substitution rates across a particular dataset.
+NEAR's embeddings are instead learned end to end from the data and optimized for the specific task of recognizing evolutionary relationships, which lets them capture subtleties that a fixed matrix is liable to miss.

 Finding Distant Relatives, Fast

-The real test of any protein comparison method is how well it detects remote homologs — proteins that diverged so long ago that their sequences have drifted far apart, even though their structures and functions remain similar.
-These are the cases where sequence-matching alone starts to fail, where the signal-to-noise ratio drops and you need a richer representation to see the connection.
+The real test of any method for comparing proteins lies in how well it detects remote homologs, proteins that diverged so long ago that their sequences have drifted far apart even as their structures and functions endure.
+These are precisely the cases in which the matching of sequences alone begins to fail, where the signal sinks into the noise and only a richer representation can recover the connection.

-NEAR's learned embeddings substantially improve accuracy relative to state-of-the-art protein language models (PLMs), and with lower memory requirements.
-But what makes it especially practical is speed: the learned embeddings serve as a pre-filter for homology search, running at least 5x faster than the pre-filter currently used in HMMER3 — one of the most widely used tools in the field.
-This matters because protein databases are enormous and growing.
-Any improvement in the speed of the initial filtering step translates directly into the ability to search larger databases, more frequently, at scale.
+NEAR's learned embeddings substantially improve accuracy relative to state-of-the-art protein language models, and they do so with lower memory requirements; but what makes them especially practical is their speed.
+The embeddings serve as a pre-filter for homology search, running at least five times faster than the pre-filter currently used in HMMER3, one of the most widely used tools in the field.
+This matters because protein databases are enormous and forever growing, and any gain in the speed of the initial filtering step translates directly into the capacity to search larger databases, more often, and at greater scale.

-The speed comes from the compactness of the learned representations.
-Instead of running expensive full alignments on every candidate pair, you first embed both sequences into the learned space and check whether they are close enough to warrant a full comparison.
-The embedding step is cheap — a forward pass through the ResNet — and the geometry does the heavy lifting of filtering out the obviously unrelated pairs.
+That speed follows from the compactness of the learned representations.
+In place of an expensive full alignment run upon every candidate pair, one first embeds both sequences into the learned space and checks whether they lie close enough to warrant a fuller comparison.
+The embedding step is cheap, a single forward pass through the ResNet, and the geometry does the heavy work of filtering away the pairs that are plainly unrelated.

-This is, in a sense, the same trick that makes word embeddings so powerful in NLP.
-A search engine that understands that "car" and "automobile" are semantically close will return better results than one that treats them as unrelated strings.
-Similarly, a homology detection system that understands the functional relationships between amino acids will find connections that a literal string-matcher cannot.
+This is, in a sense, the same trick that lends word embeddings their power in language.
+A search engine that understands "car" and "automobile" to be near neighbors in meaning will return better results than one that treats them as unrelated strings, and a homology system that understands the functional relations among amino acids will find connections that no literal matcher of characters could.

 The Shape of Biological Meaning

-What I find most beautiful about this work is the underlying intuition: that meaning — whether linguistic or biological — has a geometry.
-That when you learn the right representation, the structure of the space itself encodes the relationships you care about.
-Words that mean similar things cluster together.
-Amino acids that play similar roles in the architecture of proteins cluster together.
-And in both cases, the geometry is not imposed from outside but discovered from the data, emerging from the patterns of how these symbols are used in context.
+What I find most beautiful in this work is the intuition that lies beneath it, that meaning, whether linguistic or biological, has a geometry, and that when the right representation is learned, the structure of the space itself comes to encode the relationships one cares about.
+Words of similar meaning cluster together; amino acids of similar role in the architecture of proteins cluster together; and in both cases the geometry is discovered from within, emerging from the patterns of how these symbols are used in their contexts, a structure the data gives up of its own accord.

 Working on NEAR was formative for me.
-It was an exercise in the power of learned representations, in the idea that if you give a model the right task and the right data, it will find structure you did not explicitly tell it to look for.
-That intuition — that the geometry of a learned space can reveal something true about the world — has shaped how I think about representation learning more broadly, from the structure of biological sequences to the structure of minds.
+It was an exercise in the power of learned representations, in the idea that a model given the right task and the right data will find structure one never explicitly told it to seek.
+That intuition, that the geometry of a learned space can disclose something true about the world, has shaped the way I think about representation learning more broadly, from the structure of biological sequences to the structure of minds.

 The Free Energy Principle and Emotion Recognition

-Before I worked on AI systems, I worked at the intersection of mathematics and theoretical neuroscience.
-As a student at UCL, I had the opportunity to work with Karl Friston and Thomas Parr in the…
+Before I came to work on artificial systems, I worked at the intersection of mathematics and theoretical neuroscience.
+As a student at UCL I had the good fortune to work with Karl Friston and Thomas…

-Before I worked on AI systems, I worked at the intersection of mathematics and theoretical neuroscience.
-As a student at UCL, I had the opportunity to work with Karl Friston and Thomas Parr in the Wellcome Trust Centre for Neuroimaging — the lab where the free energy principle was being developed as a unifying framework for brain function.
-The paper we wrote together, published in Frontiers in Computational Neuroscience in 2020, asked a question that has stayed with me since: what would it mean for machines to recognize emotions the way brains do?
+Before I came to work on artificial systems, I worked at the intersection of mathematics and theoretical neuroscience.
+As a student at UCL I had the good fortune to work with Karl Friston and Thomas Parr at the Wellcome Trust Centre for Neuroimaging, the laboratory in which the free energy principle was then being developed as a unifying framework for the workings of the brain.
+The paper we wrote together, published in Frontiers in Computational Neuroscience in 2020, posed a question that has stayed with me ever since: what would it mean for a machine to recognize emotion in the way that a brain does?

 The Free Energy Principle

-The free energy principle starts from a deceptively simple observation: biological systems persist.
-In a universe that tends toward disorder, living things maintain their structure.
-They do this, according to the theory, by minimizing variational free energy — a quantity that bounds the surprise of their sensory observations given an internal model of the world.
-A system that minimizes free energy is a system that maintains good models and acts to keep its predictions true.
+The free energy principle begins from an observation that seems almost too simple to bear its weight: biological systems persist.
+In a universe forever tending toward disorder, living things hold their structure together, and they do so, the theory proposes, by minimizing a quantity called variational free energy, which bounds the surprise of their sensory observations given an internal model of the world.
+A system that minimizes free energy is one that keeps good models of its surroundings and acts so as to keep its predictions true.

-Under this framework, perception is inference: updating your internal model to explain what you're sensing.
-Action is also inference, but in the other direction: changing the world to match what your model expects.
-Both are ways of closing the gap between expectation and reality.
-The mathematical framework that unifies them is called active inference.
+Within this framework perception becomes a form of inference, the updating of an internal model so as to explain what is being sensed; and action becomes inference run in the other direction, the changing of the world so that it conforms to what the model expects.
+Both are ways of closing the distance between expectation and reality, and the mathematics that unifies them goes by the name of active inference.

 Three Waves of Emotion Recognition

-The first wave is what most current systems do: passive classification.
-A camera observes a face, a model maps pixel patterns to emotion labels.
-This works, but it treats the person as an object to be read, not an agent to be understood.
-It cannot handle ambiguity — a furrowed brow could be anger, concentration, or confusion — and it has no way to resolve that uncertainty except by guessing.
+The first wave is what most present-day systems do, which is passive classification.
+A camera observes a face, and a model maps the pattern of pixels onto a label of emotion.
+This works, after a fashion, yet it treats the person as an object to be read off and not as an agent to be understood, and it has no purchase upon ambiguity; a furrowed brow might signify anger, or concentration, or confusion, and the system has no recourse for resolving that uncertainty save to guess.

-The second wave introduces emotional lexicons and active uncertainty resolution.
-Instead of passively classifying, the system maintains a generative model of emotional states and can take actions to reduce its uncertainty — asking questions, seeking additional context, observing the person over time.
-This is active inference applied to emotion: the system doesn't just watch, it interacts, using the interaction itself as a source of information.
-It maintains beliefs about the other person's emotional state and updates those beliefs through a process of hypothesis testing.
+The second wave introduces emotional lexicons and the active resolution of uncertainty.
+Here the system maintains a generative model of emotional states and may take action to reduce its own uncertainty, asking questions, gathering further context, observing the person over time.
+This is active inference brought to bear upon emotion: the system interacts where before it merely watched, and it uses the interaction itself as a source of information, holding beliefs about another's emotional state and refining them through a process of hypothesis and test.

-The third wave is the most speculative and the most interesting.
-Here, the machine's generative model and the human's generative model become synchronized.
-The system doesn't just infer what the person is feeling — it develops a shared model of the emotional interaction itself.
-Both parties are engaged in active inference, each trying to predict and understand the other, and through that reciprocal process, something like genuine emotional attunement becomes possible.
-This is where the Markov blanket formalism becomes crucial: it provides a formal way to describe the boundary between two interacting systems and the information that flows across it.
+The third wave is at once the most speculative and the most interesting.
+Here the generative model of the machine and the generative model of the human become synchronized, and the system comes to develop a shared model of the emotional interaction itself.
+Both parties are engaged in active inference, each attempting to predict and to understand the other, and through that reciprocal process something resembling genuine emotional attunement becomes possible.
+It is here that the formalism of the Markov blanket grows crucial, for it gives a precise way to describe the boundary between two interacting systems and the information that passes across it.

 What I Took From It